 Since full-stack tests often require the same resources and dependencies as the functional tests, using the configuration script tools/configure_for_func_testing.sh is advised (As described above).
 When running full-stack tests on a clean VM for the first time, we advise to run ./stack.sh successfully to make sure all Neutron’s dependencies are met.
 Full-stack based Neutron daemons produce logs to a sub-folder in /opt/stack/logs/dsvm-fullstack-logs (for example, a test named “test_example” will produce logs to /opt/stack/logs/dsvm-fullstack-logs/test_example/), so that will be a good place to look if your test is failing.
 Logging from the test infrastructure itself is placed in: /opt/stack/logs/dsvm-fullstack-logs/test_example.log.
 Fullstack test suite assumes 240.0.0.0/4 (Class E) range in root namespace of the test machine is available for its usage.

-To run the api tests, deploy Tempest and Neutron with DevStack and then run the following command, from the tempest directory:
+To run the api or scenario tests, deploy Tempest and Neutron with DevStack and then run the following command, from the tempest directory:

 tox -e all-plugin